ShlomiHillel/bootcamp2021/README.md

-# bootcamp2021
+# bootcamp
- Coding Bootcamp - saryret tichnot
+ Coding Bootcamp - 'sayeret tichnot'

-by appleseeds on behalf of The Israel Innovation Authority
+ 6 monthes of intensive training by 'appleseeds', on behalf of The Israel Innovation Authority

 main topics:

-✔️ HTML
+- ✔️ HTML
-✔️ CSS
+- ✔️ CSS
-✔️Javascript
+- ✔️Javascript
-✔️React
+- ✔️React
-✔️Nodejs
+- ✔️Nodejs